 At 38 years old—40 years before solar electricity became popularized—he designed a solar-operated (photovoltaic) home featured in EBONY.
-One year later, he designed the Envirodome, an energy-light impulsive roof-top device considered for patent by Sears executives in Chicago.
-In 1984—to live out a childhood obsession to defeat Senator Strom Thurmond—he ran for United States senate, and with only $530 in campaign funds, received over 300,000 votes in the South Carolina Democratic Primary.
-Trying again in 1995, with larger campaign funds ($850), he received 70,000 votes but defeated by millionaire Elliott Close, who with $250,00 campaign funds, received 99,000 votes.
+One year later, he designed the Envirodome, an energy-light impulsive roof-top device considered for patent by Sears.
+To fulfill a childhood obsession to defeat Senator Strom Thurmond—twice he ran for United States Senate.
 In 2015, he designed the Filmtoaster, a device now used around the world to digitize film.

 Now, after a 30 year obsession to create a museum for his civil rights era collection, he's doing it! ...because; something inside so strong!

 Cecil Williams Civil Rights Museum is a non-profit 501 (c) 3 operating with strict guidelines adhering to the mission of non-profits.
 Cecil Williams Photography, LLC, is a for-profit business transitioning into a perfect model to share the vast image collections captured by the founder and at same time striving to operate a viable enterprise.
 It was within this model, the founder was able to create the museum concept solely funded from his resources.
 Your understanding and support will be greatly appreciated.

 Being a blessing to someone is philanthropy.
 Born enslaved, Harriett Tubman gave freedom.
 Robbed of education, Catherine Ferguson started a school.
 After shattering ceilings, Madam C.J.
 Walker opened doors.
 With every blessing received, we pay it forward by investing in people and communities with our wealth, our work, and our wisdom.